 There are many spring flowering plants that will easily blossom early indoors and you can experiment with whatever you have growing in your yard.
+Some are more easily forced than others, but you may be surprised by how readily the branches will bloom.

 When to Cut Your Branches